denis-berthier/Sudoku_Hierarchical_Classifier/README.md

 –	\<buffer-size\> is an integer defining the maximum number of internal chains the program can store; default value is 50,000; change it only if its is too small (which can happen only in the \<classif\> = B case);<br>
 –	\<puzzle\> is all that remains in the command line after all the options (but only the first 81 caracters after the space following the last option are effectively considered); \<puzzle\> is the standard line representation of a sudoku puzzle; if \<puzzle\> is present, -example may not be selected and no -input or -output may be specified.<br><br>

+### Examples

+The examples folder contains four collections of puzzles, each adapted to one of the four classifications computed by the SHC.<br>
+Each collection is a small part of the large collection of puzzles used by Denis Berthier to compare the SudoRules and SHC results.<br>
+They are used to illustrate the results one can obtain with the SHC and to give an idea of the computations times.<br>
+For details about the examples, see [ISHC].<br><br>

 ### References